rkimbers/GPT-SentimentTrader/README.md

 To set up and run GPT-BasedTradingBot on your local machine, follow these steps:

-Clone the repository to your local machine: git clone https://github.com/rkimbers/GPT-SentimentTrader.git Navigate to the project directory: cd GPT-SentimentTrader Install the required Python packages: pip install -r requirements.txt Update the required API keys in alpaca/trading.py and openai/sentiment_analysis.py.
+1. Clone the repository to your local machine: `git clone https://github.com/rkimbers/GPT-SentimentTrader.git`
+2. Navigate to the project directory: `cd GPT-SentimentTrader`
+3. Install the required Python packages: `pip install -r requirements.txt`
+4. Update the required API keys in `alpaca/trading.py` and `openai/sentiment_analysis.py`.

-Usage
+## Usage

-Run the bot by executing the main script: python main.py.
-The bot will fetch news articles, analyze their sentiment, determine trading actions, and execute trades.
+Run the bot by executing the main script: `python main.py` The bot will fetch news articles, analyze their sentiment, determine trading actions, and execute trades.

 ## Dependencies